Use Code: BFCM20 & Save $20 Off Your Order Over $200+

 DIAZO (MIXED)

 Diazo (mixed) emulsion requires the addition of a Diazo powder before printing.
-This must be mixed into the the entire base prior to opening and printing for the first time, and is often referred to as “sensitizing” the emulsion.
-When you mix the diazo, make sure to use water with a neutral pH balance like distilled water.
-You don't want to use tap water because the minerals within the water make interfere with the diazo.
+This must be mixed into the Emulsion prior to coating a screen, and is often referred to as “sensitizing” the emulsion.
+When you mix the diazo, make sure to use distilled water.
+You don't want to use tap water because the minerals within the water interfere with the diazo.
+Also, use a wooden stir stick, like a popsicle stick or a paint stir stick to stir in the Diazo.
+Do not use metal tools as these can add minerals into the emulsion which can cause it to go bad.

-Once mixed, the emulsion may last for two months if you store it in the fridge.
+Once mixed, the emulsion can last for up to 8 weeks if you store it in the fridge at around 40-50°.
 Do not store it in an environment that's too cold because the emulsion can freeze.
-If you store the diazo emulsion on a shelf in your shop that's in the mid-70s, it could last for six weeks.
-If the shop is in the mid-80s, the emulsion could last 2-5 weeks.
+If you store the diazo emulsion on a shelf in your shop that's in the mid-70s, it could last for up to six weeks.
+If the shop is in the mid-80s, the emulsion could last 2-3 weeks.
+Above 90° you are looking at a shelf life of about 1 week, maybe as long as 2 weeks.

-Diazo emulsion works great with units that do not have timers and it can be washed out under UV light successfully (most of the time) without any issue, allowing you to wash out this emulsion outside.
+Diazo emulsion works great with units that do not have timers and it can be washed out under indirect UV light (meaning fluorescent tubes on the ceiling) with careful attention.
+If you need to rinse out your image in a UV intensive area, or outside, please spray your screen, get the image area very wet, then place it in a dark trash bag before heading outside to spray out your image.
 Diazo-mixed emulsions are also cheaper and less of a headache for those just getting into screen printing.
 This type is more forgiving, while still retaining high quality and detail.

 PROS: